brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

 - **Supreme Structural Supremacy**
 - strict isolation of all layers
 - highest coherence in geometric projection
-- full registration capacity of the Metronium-meter
+- full registration capacity of the Metronium-Calculus

 ---